-Going over a collection of data, Elliot looked over to see Dorian and Dr. Kozlov discussing something on the other side of the lab.
-Afterwards, two of the scientists were instructed to make the needed repairs.
+Elliot went over a collection of data, then noticed Dorian and Dr. Kozlov discussing something on the other side of the lab.
+Following the exchanged, two of the scientists were instructed to make the needed repairs.

 "I want the Vortex operational as soon as possible," Dorian ordered.